rexrainbow/phaser3-rex-notes/docs/docs/scaledowndestroy.md

 ## Introduction

-Scale down game object then destroy it.
+Scale down (i.e. ease scaleX, scaleY to `0`) game object then destroy it.

 - Author: Rex
 - Method only